Charlie610790/chatapp/README.md

 Using constructors to create instances of posts with comments to be passed into the chat application.
 The ability to post new comments works correctly.
 I hope to implement listenTo and on so that the application can listen to the collection of posts and update the chat window appropriately.

-Below is a link to the live page: http://charlie610790.github.io/chatapp/
+Below is a link to the live page:<BR>
+http://charlie610790.github.io/chatapp/

 Tools Used:<BR>